 For those customers that have wanted to stay aggressive and not seek better ways to win in search; we can no longer offer the brute force model facilitated by payments to webmasters.
 Playing by the rules is something we are doing, and we’ve all but broken our own backs to make things right post de-indexation.
 We had to part ways with some amazing employees, and some amazing clients, and it hurt.
 It hurt bad.
 We’ve taken some hard losses, but ultimately it expedited our goal of moving iAcquire from being viewed by some as a link acquisition vendor to being a strategic content creation and distribution partner.

 We Did Something About It

 We’ve tripled down on the creative/content department.
 We bolstered our video and data visualization capabilities.
-We beefed up our content team, and hired magazine editors, newspaper editors, journalists, content strategists and idea generators.
+We beefed up our content team, and hired magazine editors, newspaper editors, journalists, content strategists and idea generators, recently highlighted in a Motley Fool Stock Advisor review.
 We’ve added a Strategy capability which includes market research and social strategy.
 Now we have idea sessions, and the office is buzzing like never before – people are having a blast.
 We’ve really become a creative shop, but surely haven’t lost that strong competency of outreach and relationship development – it’s one of the things that truly separates us.

 Content marketing was already cannibalizing other areas of our business, and we’d defined that division of our business as where we’d be investing our future resources anyway.
 This became the catalyst for us to get more aggressive with that evolution.